Call us: 651-291-7263

 St. Paul No-Fault Car Insurance Rule

-Many have heard of this system but don’t fully understand its meaning.
+Many have heard of the no-fault system but don’t fully understand its meaning.
 For example, say you have a fender-bender in St. Paul.
 With this, you have to turn everything over to your own insurance company.
 This happens regardless of who is at fault.
-Many accidents are minor and handled with little legal intervention.
+Many car accidents are minor and handled with little legal intervention.
 With no significant injuries or issues, the insurance company settles the claim.

 Exceptions to No-Fault